christophenoel/argo-workflows/docs/README.md

 ## Configuration and Deployment

-Configuration instructions and deployment guides are provided for different environments:
+Configuration instructions and deployment guides are provided:
+-
+- [Installation Manual](./installation_manual.md): comprehensive guidance on how to install and set up Argo Workflows.
 - [Helm Charts](./helm_charts.md): Guidelines on using and configuring Helm charts for Kubernetes deployment.

 ## Examples